 Use strong passwords

 Strong passwords make it harder for scammers to hack your online banking or email accounts.
-For tips on creating a strong password, visit Stay Smart Online.
+For tips to protect your information online, visit the Australian Cyber Security Centre.

 Secure your computer and mobile devices

 Make sure your computer's antivirus software and operating system is up to date.
 These can help block scammers before they attack.